 - Dr. Buddy Ratner is an expert in biomaterials used in medical devices and implants.
 Ratner's lab in the University of Washington's Department of Bioengineering is working on projects for tissues and organs, including heart muscle, the esophagus, bones and cartilage, and the cornea.

-For more information, or to register for "Cool Jobs: Biomedical Science," email email@example.com.
-Read more about the Seattle Science Festival by downloading the 2013 festival program, events calendar or mobile app.
+For more information, or to register for "Cool Jobs: Biomedical Science," email firstname.lastname@example.org.
+Read more about science events at Pacific Science Center.